roma5840/PetFeeder/README.md

 ## Current Version

+v9 - added manually setting of food level (with automatic food deduction based on feed now and successful scheduled feed)

 v8.2 - added captcha in register

 v8.1 - added password checklist in change password and edited eye button in password fields